Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • traumatic brain injury;

-• intoxication with alcohol poisoning, diphtheria or tetanus;
+• intoxication due to alcohol poisoning, diphtheria or tetanus;

 • tuberculosis of the central nervous system;